dotnet/docs-maui/docs/fundamentals/controltemplate.md

 ## Get a named element from a template

 Named elements within a control template can be retrieved from the templated custom control or templated page.
-This can be achieved with the `GetTemplateChild` method, which returns the named element in the instantiated `ControlTemplate` visual tree, if found.
+This can be achieved with the `GetTemplateChild` method, which returns the named element in the instantiated <xref:Microsoft.Maui.Controls.ControlTemplate> visual tree, if found.
 Otherwise, it returns `null`.

 After a control template has been instantiated, the template's `OnApplyTemplate` method is called.
 The `GetTemplateChild` method should therefore be called from a `OnApplyTemplate` override in the templated control or templated page.